nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 1 + 2 + 3 + 0
 ```

-Notice how this recursion is visiting each element of the list in the order that 'cons' put them together.
 We can show the same pattern but for a different operation, say product:

 ```scala
 def product(list: List[Int]):Int =